Zuckerberg testimony to Congress: 'My mistake, I'm sorry'

 "I started Facebook, I run it, and I'm responsible for what happens here," Zuckerberg said in his written testimony released by the House commerce committee.

-WASHINGTON: Embattled Facebook chief Mark Zuckerberg has placed the blame for security lapses at the world's largest social network squarely on himself as he girded on Monday (Apr 9) for appearances this week before angry lawmakers.
+WASHINGTON: Facebook chief Mark Zuckerberg placed the blame for privacy and security lapses at the world's largest social network squarely on himself as he girded on Monday (Apr 9) for appearances this week on Capitol Hill before angry lawmakers.

-In prepared remarks released by a congressional panel, Zuckerberg admitted he was too idealistic and failed to grasp how the platform - used by two billion people - could be abused and manipulated.
+In prepared remarks released by a congressional panel, Zuckerberg admitted he was too idealistic and failed to grasp how the platform - used by 2 billion people - could be abused and manipulated.

 The 33-year-old is to testify before senators on Tuesday and House lawmakers on Wednesday amid a firestorm over the hijacking of data on millions of Facebook users by the British firm Cambridge Analytica, which worked with Donald Trump's campaign.